By Tracy Murnan Stackhouse and Sarah K. Scharfenaker

 “Ding ding ding da ding da ding ding.”

 Siri then provides information from the Wikipedia site definition of Fragile X, the NIH genetics home reference page on Fragile X, and the MedicineNet page on Fragile X syndrome.

 Siri-ously – good information is readily available!
-Here on the National Fragile X Foundation site there are PAGES and PAGES of credible, helpful information.
+Here on the National Fragile X Foundation site, there are PAGES and PAGES of credible, helpful information.
 We often remind fellow interventionists and educators time and time again about the many unique aspects of Fragile X syndrome as well as the resources available online and in print.

-Our now global ability to access information lends hope that interventionists and educators as well as families and medical providers can be more informed.
+Our new global ability to access information lends hope that interventionists and educators as well as families and medical providers can be more informed.
 Fragile X syndrome and its nuances no longer need to be a mystery.
 Just ask Siri!

 Below are two recent and not uncommon scenarios that recently came to us by email.
 These examples highlight that accessing Fragile X syndrome–specific information is essential to good programming.
 Families raising a child or an adult with Fragile X are encouraged to understand and advocate for programming that includes an understanding of the key aspects of Fragile X syndrome.